zulip/zulip/docs/integration-guide.md

 </div>
 ```

-Both blocks should fall alphabetically so we add these two divs between the
+These documentation blocks should fall alphabetically.
+For the
+`integration-lozenge` div this happens automatically when the html is
+generated.
+For the `integration-instructions` div, we have added the div
-blocks for Github and Hubot, respectively.
+between the blocks for Github and Hubot, respectively.

 See [Documenting your integration](#documenting-your-integration) for further
 details, including how to easily create the message screenshot.